 While many investors could correctly answer a question about the direction of bond prices when interest rates rise, understanding such a relationship at an intuitive level in an ever-changing market place can sometimes be elusive.

-One good way to better conceptualize and understand the relation ship between bond prices and interest rates is to the think of the price and yield as a see-saw.
+One way to better conceptualize and understand the relationship between bond prices and interest rates is to think of price and yield as a see-saw.

 When Yields Go Up Prices Go Down

 On one end of the see-saw is the market price of a bond or bond fund/ETF.
 The other end of the see-saw is the yield.
-When interest rates (yields) side of the see -saw rises, the market price end of the see-saw goes down.
+When the interest rate (yield) side of the see-saw rises, the market price end of the see-saw goes down.

-Lets say you bought a five-year bond for $1,000 and a 2% coupon (interest rate).
-At this point the see-saw is completely balanced with the $1,000 face value on one end and the 2% yield and coupon on the other (for this example we will ignore the slight difference between the coupon and the yield to maturity at the outset).
-Now if interest rates in general were to rise, the 2% coupon on your bond is not so attractive to another investor.
-After all why should they pay $1,000 for your bond that pays 2%, when they can buy a brand new bond issue that is paying the new rate of 3.0% ?
-As a result the market price of your bond would fall below $1,000 to the point that the buyer would get a yield of 3% on the investment despite the fact that bond is still paying the same 2% coupon.
+Let’s say you bought a five-year bond for $1,000 and a 2% coupon (interest rate).
+At this point the see-saw is completely balanced with the $1,000 face value on one end and the 2% coupon (yield) on the other (for this example, we will ignore the slight difference between the coupon and the yield to maturity at the outset).
+Now, if interest rates, in general, were to rise, the 2% coupon on your bond is not so attractive to another investor.
+After all, why should they pay $1,000 for your bond that pays 2%, when they can buy a brand new bond issue that is paying the new rate of 3.0%?
+As a result, the market price of your bond would fall below $1,000 to the point that the buyer would get a yield of 3% on the investment even though bond is still paying the same 2% coupon.
 In this case (for simplicity assuming no time has elapsed) the market price would be about $954.
 The bond would be said to be trading at a discount, as the price end of the see-saw dipped below 1,000 and the effective yield rose above the 2% coupon to an effective yield of 3%.
-The yield went up the price went down.
+The yield went up, and the price went down.